dhp82/4gproxy/README.md

+## Contact me
+1. If you want to use your self allproxy server to make better security and speed, pls feel free to contact me by email/skype: mailme.xu#gmail.com
+2. Official news publish TG channel: https://t.me/+9PSro1PpErM0ZjM9

 ## How to build youself 4g proxies

 Allproxy provides a easy to make your 4g proxy, it suporrts most of platform, and easy to use.